quirozity/cloud_class_lab1/README.md

 Part I: Create an Ubuntu Virtual Machine

-- Download and install vmplayer (free) https://kb.vmware.com/s/article/2053973
+- Download and install vmplayer https://kb.vmware.com/s/article/2053973
-- Download Ubuntu Dekstop ISO file (free) https://ubuntu.com/download/desktop
+- Download Ubuntu Dekstop ISO file https://ubuntu.com/download/desktop

 - Create VM: https://youtu.be/9rUhGWijf9U?t=134

-***configurations and installations will vary depending what machine you have***
+*configurations and installations will vary depending what machine you have*

 - Test and confirm machine can run

 Noe: always good practice to run a
-$ sudo apt-get update
+'$ sudo apt-get update'
 and
-$ sudo apt-get upgrade
+'$ sudo apt-get upgrade'

 ****************************************************************************************